 Although individual days may vary, Redbirds generally follow the same daily schedule:

-The Redbird class generally consists of fourteen to eighteen children, all of whom attend five mornings a week.
-There is a classroom assistant and one co-oping parent in the class each day.
+The Redbird class generally consists of fourteen to sixteen children, all of whom attend five mornings a week.
+In addition to the teacher, there is an assistant and one co-oping parent or two co-oping parents in the class each day.
 For information on co-oping responsibilities for Redbird families, please see the Admissions and Our Approach sections.